-BIG SISTER/LITTLE SISTER PROGRAM: The “Big Sister/Little Sister” program was begun 15 years ago in collaboration with the First Year Program.
+BIG SISTER/LITTLE SISTER PROGRAM: The “Big Sister/Little Sister” program began 15 years ago in collaboration with the First Year Program.
 The purpose is to match First Year women-identified students (Little Sisters) with upper-year women-identified students (Big Sisters) to provide the First Year students support, guidance and friendship during their transition to college.
-We hold the “Meet & Greeet” – virtual or in-person – at First Year Orientation.
+We hold the “Meet & Greet” – virtual or in-person – at First Year Orientation.
 Last year we matched over 70 First Years with Big Sisters!
 That’s a lot of smiling faces. 🙂

-PHAB: Promoting Healthy Awareness of the Body: This student-led group raises awareness on the issues of beauty standards across cultures, eating disorders, body image, self-care and body positivity.
+PHAB: Promoting Healthy Awareness of the Body: This student-led group raises awareness on the issues of beauty standards across cultures, eating disorders, body image, self-care, and body positivity.

 For the contact information of the student organization coordinators please email Laura.Lockwood@trincoll.edu.